Forearm Balance -Pincha Mayurasana

 - Remember to alternate the leg you raise first as we always have one side that feels stronger and more comfortable than the other - using both legs ensures balance is maintained in the body.

 - If you have high blood pressure or glaucoma, inversions (where the head is lower than the heart) are not recommended.

 - There is debate over whether practising inversions while menstruating is safe for women.
 However, the evidence is not clear on either side (indeed it would be very difficult to research).
 Legs up the wall pose is a good alternative which still provides many benefits that inversions offer.

-You can also do a half variation of this pose using the wall:
+- You can also do an L-shape variation of this pose using a wall:

-- Follow the same set-up as outlined above and come up into Dolphin Pose, with your heels resting against the wall
+- Come up into Dolphin Pose, with your heels resting against the wall

-- Start to straighten your knees so that you come into a 90 degree angle with your legs parallel to the floor, shoulders over wrists and torso perpendicular to your legs
+- Start to straighten your knees so that you come into a 90-degree angle with your legs parallel to the floor.

-- You may now start to experiment lifting one leg and then the other, or alternating between the two until you feel comfortable enough to come into the full pose
+- You may now start to experiment lifting one leg and then the other.

-- To come out of the pose, slowly walk your feet down the wall back into your Dolphin Pose, bend your knees and rest in Balasana (Child’s Pose) for a few breaths
+- To come out of the pose, slowly walk your feet down the wall back into your Dolphin Pose, bend your knees and rest in a wide legged Child’s Pose for a few breaths.